Catalyst Pedals Review

 I think a lot of cyclists have this idea in their minds that anyone who rides a platform pedal is not a serious rider, so it's always fun to show up to group or organized rides and surprise people with better than expected performances using what is generally regarded as more “basic” equipment.
 The fact that both Dr. Robyn and I ride using wide toe box athletic shoes as well (i.e., the type of shoe you might normally see in the gym) generates further bewilderment in our fellow roadies and often makes for a great conversation starter!

-In case you were wondering: In addition to our Catalyst Pedals and Topo Athletic shoes, we also use Correct Toes toe spacers, Injinji toe socks, and Pedag metatarsal pads when pedaling our bikes.
+In case you were wondering, in addition to our Catalyst Pedals and men's and women's foot-healthy athletic shoes, we also use Correct Toes toe spacers, Injinji toe socks, Pedag metatarsal pads, and Naboso insoles when pedaling our bikes.
 This combination of products makes every ride out an extremely pleasant one.
+This article takes a closer look at these important foot health tools for cyclists.

-I’ve covered a lot of ground in this Catalyst Pedals product review, and if you’ve read this far, I hope you’ve found my comments helpful!
+I’ve covered a lot of ground in this Catalyst Pedals review article, and if you’ve read this far, I hope you’ve found my comments helpful!
 All things considered, I think Catalyst Pedals represent the best option for maximizing the cycling experience while preserving natural foot health.
-Clipless pedals may be the current standard across the various disciplines of the sport, but platform pedals, and Catalyst Pedals, in particular, are catching on.
-They help improve pedaling efficiency, build a more powerful pedal stroke, improve foot comfort and stability, and reduce wear and tear on the lower body joints.
+Clipless pedals may be the current standard across the various disciplines of the sport, but platform pedals and Catalyst Pedals, in particular, are catching on.
+They help improve pedaling efficiency, build a more powerful pedal stroke, improve foot comfort and stability, and reduce wear and tear on the lower body joints and soft tissues.
 Using Catalyst Pedals is also fun and liberating.
-And with a 30-day money back guarantee, you can put them to the test and compare them side by side with your other pedals before committing to them for good.
+And with a 30-day money-back guarantee, you can put them to the test and compare them side by side with your other pedals before committing to them for good.
 Catalyst Pedals are a true cycling innovation and a product that you can use to achieve a long and enjoyable cycling career.

-To purchase Catalyst Pedals from Pedaling Innovations, please click the button below.
+To purchase Catalyst Pedals, please click the button below:

 Happy pedaling!